ChitrakCDB/Bubble-sort/README.md

 In This project we will learn sorting, specifically bubble sort of N number of terms.
 1. Normally in main function.
-2. using a recursive function.
+2. Using a recursive function.

 Bubble sort is a sorting algorithm that works by repeatedly stepping through lists that need to be sorted, comparing each pair of adjacent items and swapping them if they are in the wrong order.